 Questions?
 Please read our FAQs below and for any additional questions, contact Lisa Remsikova at email@example.com.

 An Honor Initiate is a woman who was not a collegiate member but still has a desire for membership in our sisterhood.
 In many cases, she has a prior connection to Tri Delta, has served as a volunteer or has a friendship with a Tri Delta sister.
 She may feel inspired by our sisterhood and mission and wants to contribute to our Fraternity.
 Honor Initiates enjoy the same rights and privileges as members initiated at a collegiate chapter.

 What is the process for becoming an Honor Initiate?

 An Honor Initiate candidate must have a sponsor to support her application for membership.
 A sponsor must be a member of Tri Delta in good standing.
-If you do not have a sponsor, Executive Office can arrange for you to meet with a local alumnae volunteer to assess your interest and to act as a potential sponsor.
-Once a woman has a sponsor, both the candidate and the sponsor must complete the same application for membership.
+If you have a sponsor for membership, work together to complete your application.
+If you do not have a sponsor, simply begin and submit the Honor Initiate form.
+Executive Office can arrange for you to meet with a local alumnae volunteer to assess your interest and to act as a potential sponsor.
 Women are selected for Honor Initiation directly by the Executive Board of Tri Delta, and an invitation to membership requires unanimous agreement.

 Is Tri Delta right for me?

 We encourage any potential Honor Initiate to learn more about our Purpose as a fraternal organization.
 For information regarding our history, structure and Purpose, please explore the rest of our website.
 Here you will also learn about our philanthropic efforts like Tri Delta’s Foundation, childhood cancer and our national philanthropic partner, St. Jude Children’s Research Hospital.
 You can also read articles from our official magazine, The Trident.

 Is there a cost associated with being an Honor Initiate?